What is Masson’s Trichrome?

 Masson’s Trichrome is one of the most common histological stains used to distinguish between muscle and collagen in tissue samples.
 While the original formulation has changed over the years, Masson’s Trichrome remains a three-dye based protocol that selectively stains muscle, erythrocytes and cytoplasm red, collagen blue and nuclei dark brown (Figure 1).

-After whole slide scanning of the Trichrome stained tissue (Figure 2A), the image is processed using two different masks.
-The first mask excludes any airspace and background, as shown in figure 2B, while the second mask excludes the tissue structure (Figure 2C), resulting in the isolation of the Trichrome signal.
+After whole slide scanning of the Trichrome stained tissue, the image is processed using two different masks.
+The first mask excludes any airspace and background, while the second mask excludes the tissue structure, resulting in the isolation of the Trichrome signal (Figure 2).

-Quantification of Masson’s Trichrome staining using ImageDx™ significantly reduces turnaround time and avoids the variability associated with traditional manual methods.
-You provide either whole slide images, stained slides, or fixed tissue, and our experienced team will generate your data.
+AI-powered quantification of Masson’s Trichrome staining using imageDx™ significantly reduces turnaround time and avoids the variability associated with traditional manual methods.
+You provide either whole slide images, stained slides, or fixed tissue, and our expert team will generate detailed fibrosis insights from your Masson’s Trichrome-stained tissue.

-For more information on how our quantitative Masson’s Trichrome technology can advance your projects, contact us at [email protected].
+For more information on how our quantitative Masson’s Trichrome technology can advance your projects, please contact us at for a quote.

 By: Caroline Morel, PhD